Ruinan-Ding/OpenAI-Whisper-Transcriber/README.md

    You can copy the youtube link and use Shift+Ins to paste the link into the terminal.

-3. The script will download the audio, transcribe it, detect language, and save the transcription to a text file called `Transcription_{language}.txt`.
+3. The script will download the audio, transcribe it, detect language, and save the transcription to a text file called `Transcript_{language}.txt`.

-4. Access the transcription by opening the `Transcription_{language}.txt` file located in the same directory as the script.
+4. Access the transcription by opening the `Transcript_{language}.txt` file located in the same directory as the script.

 ## Workflow